Last updated on: 2020-11-05

 At the Managed Infrastructure level, we support the server hardware, data center environment, and Internet connectivity, but we do not support the software installed on your server, including the operating system and its configuration.
-When you provision a cloud server, you are given a server with unrestricted access.
-The Managed Infrastructure support team does not assist in the installation of software or troubleshooting any kind of issue related to the software installed.
-We have some articles in the Rackspace How-To covering basic installation of common applications.
+When you provision a cloud server, you get a server with unrestricted access.
+The Managed Infrastructure support team does not help to install software or troubleshoot any issues related to the installed software.
+We have some articles in the Rackspace How-To covering the basic installation of common applications.

-The Managed Operations service level provides additional support on Cloud Servers, which includes monitoring, operating system and application infrastructure layer support, and technical guidance.
+The Managed Operations service level provides additional support on Cloud Servers, including monitoring, operating system and application infrastructure-layer support, and technical guidance.

-The Rackspace Cloud Servers solution is a fully unrestricted, root/Administrator level access, Linux or Windows environment.
-Any application or service that you can run from a traditional, physical, dedicated-unmanaged operations server can be run from your Cloud Server.
+The Rackspace Cloud Servers solution is a fully unrestricted Linux or Windows environment with root or Administrator level access.
+If you can run an application or service from a traditional, physical, dedicated-unmanaged operations server, you can run it from your Cloud Server.

 Yes!
 Select the Rebuild option in the Cloud Control Panel to select a new distribution.
-However, be sure to backup of your data first because this process destroys any data that is on the server.
+However, be sure to back up your data first because this process destroys any data on the server.
 The rebuild process does allow you to save your IP address.

-Rackspace cannot determine if a given customer is meeting their obligations under the laws applicable to them, and it remains our customers' obligation to understand the laws applicable to their use of the services and select appropriate services to meet those obligations.
-We do understand the needs of many of our customers in the healthcare space to implement appropriate security measures to protect the sensitive information they work with.
+Rackspace cannot determine if a given customer is meeting their obligations under the laws applicable to them.
+It remains our customers' obligation to understand the laws applicable to their use of the services and select appropriate services to meet those obligations.
+We understand the needs of many of our customers in the healthcare space to implement appropriate security measures to protect the sensitive information they work with.

-To help customers in the healthcare industry meet their compliance requirements with regards to HIPAA, Rackspace offers a Business Associate Agreement in all of our dedicated hosting services segments, and it is included by default in our agreements with customers for those services.
+To help customers in the healthcare industry meet their compliance requirements with regards to HIPAA, Rackspace offers a Business Associate Agreement in all of our dedicated hosting services segments, and we include it by default in our agreements with customers for those services.

 For your security, the Virtual Hard Drive (VHD) on the hypervisor is deleted when you request a server deletion.
-After it is deleted, data cannot be retrieved and customers do not have logical or direct access to the physical drive.
+After deletion, you cannot retrieve data and do not have logical or direct access to the physical drive.

-The information that you enter in the Server Name field helps you identify this server in the API and Cloud Control Panel.
-The name that you enter when you create a server is used as the server’s host name.
-If you rename the server later, the name that is displayed in the API and Cloud Control Panel is updated.
-However, the host name on the computer is not updated.
+The information you enter in the Server Name field helps you identify this server in the API and Cloud Control Panel.
+The name you enter when you create a server is used as the server’s hostname.
+If you rename the server later, the name displays in the API, and Cloud Control Panel is updated.
+However, the hostname on the computer is not updated.